Introduction

 - Prioritize Corrective Actions – Focus resources on addressing the highest RPN items first.

-- Regularly Update the PFMEA – Revisit and revise the analysis as processes change or new risks emerge.
+- Regularly update the PFMEA – Revisit and revise the analysis as processes change or new risks emerge.

 Common Challenges in PFMEA and Solutions